grpc/proposal/A14-channelz.md

 This mechanism provides a reasonable expectation of visiting each entity.
 As entities are created and destroyed, their ids will remain stable.
-Since ids are never reused existing entities can’t accidentally get skipped.
+Since ids are never reused existing entities can't accidentally get skipped.
 New entities may be added before the current cursor, but all entities that existed at the time scanning started can be reached.
 Additionally, since the ids are stable and the results sorted, other users can repeat the query and see the same page.